Store Mapping

 val birthday: Store<String> = personStore.map(Person.birthday()).map(Formats.date)

-Take a look at our complete validation example to get an impression on that topic.
+Take a look at our complete validation example to get an impression of that topic.

 Summary of Store-Mapping-Factories